-If you need to convert CIBC bank statement to Excel, start by separating two different jobs.
-CIBC Online Banking can download recent transaction history, which is often enough when you want rows you can sort, filter, review, or import.
-Official monthly CIBC eStatements are still PDF documents.
-If your source file is the statement itself, or if you need statement periods, opening and closing balances, or a consistent spreadsheet built from the full document, you still need a PDF conversion workflow.
+If you need to convert a CIBC bank statement to Excel, first identify which file you have.
+CIBC Online Banking can download recent transaction history to CSV or QFX, which is often enough for sorting, filtering, reconciliation, or import.
+Official monthly CIBC eStatements are still PDFs, so use PDF conversion when you need statement periods, opening and closing balances, archived records, or spreadsheet-ready rows from the document itself.

 CIBC says customers can download transactions from Online Banking and access up to 7 years of bank account and credit card eStatements online, according to CIBC's guide to downloading transactions and accessing up to 7 years of eStatements.
-That gives most readers a clear decision tree.
-If you only need recent transaction data, start with the bank's own export.
-If you need the formal monthly record, older archived statements, or spreadsheet-ready data from the PDF itself, move to a conversion workflow.
+That makes the decision simple: use the bank's export for recent activity, and convert the PDF when the formal statement is the working record.

 How to Download CIBC Transactions to CSV or QFX